Kawz (KAWZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kawz Historical Price

-According to the latest data gathered on Kawz live price page, the current price of Kawz is 9.76USD.
-The circulating supply of Kawz(KAWZ) is 96.05K KAWZ , giving it a market capitalization of $937.75K.
+According to the latest data gathered on Kawz live price page, the current price of Kawz is 9.59USD.
+The circulating supply of Kawz(KAWZ) is 96.05K KAWZ , giving it a market capitalization of $920.94K.

 - 30 Days0.00%$ --$ 13.7730$ 7.0234